 - Holistically incorporating environmental justice into our sustainability mission by collaborating with Black, Latino/a/x, Indigenous, LGBTQ+, rural, international, impoverished, and other underserved communities globally, but especially locally in and around Champaign County.

 How can students make a difference?
 Students advocated for a Solar Farm, and now Illinois has one of the largest university-owned photovoltaic arrays in the country.
 Students volunteer and work at the Sustainable Student Farm that provides more than 50,000 lbs. of locally grown produce per year to the dining halls.
-Students proposed and passed a referendum to establish one of the largest university sustainability funding pools in the nation—$1.1 million annually.
+Students proposed and passed a referendum to establish the largest university sustainability funding pool in North America—$1.59 million annually.
 More than 300 sustainability projects, many of which were student-led, have been financed since the referendum was approved by the student body in 2003.
-A total of $15.5 million has been allocated toward these sustainability initiatives.
+A total of $16.7 million has been allocated toward these sustainability initiatives.